Hec Edmundson Pavilion

 Originally opened in late 1927 as the University of Washington Pavilion, the brick venue is home to the UW men's and women's basketball programs, as well as the women's volleyball and gymnastics teams.
-The current seating capacity of Hec Ed is 10,000 for basketball.
+The current seating capacity is 10,000 for basketball.

 History

 Early history

 The pavilion is located immediately north of Husky Stadium, bounded on the west by Montlake Boulevard.
 Originally the University of Washington Pavilion, the building was constructed in nine months in 1927 for $600,000 and opened on December 27.
 After 20 years, it was renamed the Hec Edmundson Pavilion on January 16, 1948, honoring the university's longtime track and basketball coach.
 An Olympian in 1912 in the 400 and 800 meters, Edmundson (1886–1964) had stepped down the previous spring after 27 seasons as head basketball coach and continued as head track coach through the 1954 season.

 The building was designed as a multi-purpose field house, handling six or seven sports (men's), including use as an indoor football field and track.
 Seating and flooring were intentionally mobile, and the floor was originally dirt; the football team practiced in the venue during bad weather.
 The basketball floor was laid over a bed of 2x4s, resulting in a variety of bounce characteristics.

 Hec Ed originally had glass skylights in its ceiling; during the state high school basketball tournament in 1938, one of these fell during a windstorm and injured two adults, resulting in their permanent removal.
 The pavilion was used as a venue for the 1990 Goodwill Games and the flooring was renovated for the event.